MANSIBAGOHIL/proteus-object-counter-simulation/README.md

-# proteus-object-counter-simulation
-Proteus simulation of an expandable digital object counter using a 555 timer, CD4518 BCD counter, CD4511 display driver, and seven-segment display.

 # Versatile Object Counter

 A Proteus-based digital electronics simulation that counts object-detection events and displays the current count on a seven-segment display.
 The design combines a 555 timer, CD4518 BCD counter, CD4511 BCD-to-seven-segment driver, and supporting logic.